cugurm/CNN-handwritten-classifier-improvement/README.md

-# Offline_Writer_Identification
+# Automatic customization of offline handwritten text classifier to individual users
-Code for paper, offline writer identification on character level <br>
+Code for master thesis and paper, focus on offline writer identification on character level <br>

 # papers
 Contains source pdfs for several dataset etc.